usaid-cs/yesterday-i-learned/random.md

 - Grocers are people who own/operate the grocery, not the people who buy groceries.
 - Women don't get beer belly as often as men because women don't drink enough to have society tell them they shouldn't be drinking "while pregnant", [draws illustrator](http://nifymag.com/illustrator-shows-the-hidden-side-of-women-that-society-doesnt-want-to-see/).
 - [Amazon Glacier](https://en.wikipedia.org/wiki/Amazon_Glacier) ("ZDNet says, that according to private e-mail") runs on low RPM hard drives with custom logic boards "where only a percentage of a rack's drives can be spun at full speed at any one time."
 This makes storage fairly cheap compared to other forms of online storage.
 Downloading the data has a "retrieval cost", which means they are probably throwing full hard drives into a cabinet eventually.
-- A solar eclipse looks like a [vague dark spot](http://time.com/4908949/total-solar-eclipse-space-view/) from space.
 - I think [Nicholas Winton](https://www.youtube.com/watch?v=6_nFuJAF5F0) is a pretty cool guy.
 Eh saves Czechoslovakian children from Nazis and doesn't afraid of anything.
-- The official Keepass supports [a lot of plugins](http://keepass.info/plugins.html#otpkeyprov).
 - Russia and Kazakhstan share +7 for the calling code.
 - [USS John S McCain](https://en.wikipedia.org/wiki/USS_John_S._McCain_%28DDG-56%29) is an Arleigh Burke-class destroyer named after John McCain Sr., and John McCain Jr., the grandfather and father of [John McCain III](https://en.wikipedia.org/wiki/John_McCain), the person we call John McCain; that John McCain [_of course_](http://heavy.com/news/2017/07/john-mccain-kids-family-children-daughter-meghan-adopted-mother/) has another son called John McCain IV, and that fourth dude is 31 right now, so we don't know if he's making a John McCain V.
 - The emoji [🙏](https://emojipedia.org/person-with-folded-hands/) is both "high five" and "praying hands".
 So if you tweet about "my grandma died 🙏" [it can get confusing](https://i.redd.it/ix769by3nugz.jpg).